Information Systems

 • 1 ADERSE-FNEGE-ORSE Second Prize for a Dissertation;

-• One ADERSE-FNEGE-ORSE Third Prize for Theses.
+• 1 ADERSE-FNEGE-ORSE Third Prize for a Dissertation.

 The IT Team in Pictures:

-Here are a few photos of some of the Information Systems Group’s highlights over the years:
+Here are a few photos of some of the Information Systems group’s highlights over the years:

 2024 MRM-SI at the AIM in Montpellier